2023 Belgian Grand Prix – Getting Around Guide

 You can also take the train from nearby cities such as Liège, Aachen, Maastricht or Brussels.
 Buy a ticket for Verviers, the closest train station to the circuit.
 From there, bus 395 runs to the circuit multiple times throughout the day.
 The journey time is normally around 45 minutes.

-Things to see & do away from the track
+What to see & do in Belgium

-• Musée du Circuit de Spa-Francorchamps, located in the town of Stavelot (around 5km from the circuit) is a motorsport museum housed in a stunning old building that’s dedicated to the various cars and motorbikes which have raced at the circuit over the past 100 years.
-Open every day from 10:00-18:00: entry tickets cost €9.50 for adults.
+Located in the town of Stavelot (around 5.0 km/3.1 mi from the circuit) is a motorsport museum housed in a stunning old building that’s dedicated to the various cars and motorbikes which have raced at the circuit over the past 100 years.

-• Depending on where you have decided to stay for the Belgian Grand Prix and how much time you have, we also recommend checking out some of the pretty medium-sized cities near the circuit like Liège, Luxembourg, Aachen and Maastricht.
+Depending on where you have decided to stay for the Belgian Grand Prix™ and how much time you have, we also recommend checking out some of the pretty medium-sized cities near the circuit like Liège, Luxembourg, Aachen and Maastricht.
 Brussels and Amsterdam are also within a few hours drive of the circuit.